 1. It Has to Be Useful

-It might seem obvious, but it’s very important to keep this in mind.
-It goes without saying that the product itself must be useful — otherwise, it wouldn’t really even make sense to call it a product.
-Utility is always going to be the number-one priority.
+It might seem obvious, but keeping this in mind is essential.
+It goes without saying that the product must be useful; otherwise, it wouldn’t even make sense to call it a product.
+The utility is always going to be the number one priority.
 But usefulness doesn’t just apply to the product itself.
-The designer should be applying the usefulness requirement to every aspect of the design.
+The designer should apply the usefulness requirement to every aspect of the design.

 Every component of the design should serve a purpose.
 There should be a point to it.
-If there isn’t, you should consider very seriously whether that element ought to be included in the design at all.
-This goes back, in part, to the fact that as a designer you are not designing for yourself.
+If there isn’t, you should consider very seriously whether that element should be included in the design.
+This goes back, in part, to the fact that, as a designer, you are not designing for yourself.
 You are designing for others.
 Any aspect of your design that is not obviously useful is just one more thing that could get in the way or detract from the user’s experience of the product.

 2. Function Over Features